noumanshoaib/dota-gsi/README.md

 }
 ```

-Now run the game, start watching a tournament, or download an old tournament match and watch replay.
+Now run the game, start watching a tournament, or download an old tournament match and watch replay. :sunglasses: